balaam/glfacade/README.md

 Libraries
 ---------

 I've not included the library directory.
-I used a existing project template to start up (also available in this repo) which is why Lua is one of the expected libraries.
+I used an existing project template to start up (also available in my github) which is why Lua is one of the expected libraries.

 Cg comes from somewhere on Nvidia's site.
 It's not particularly friendly to get.
 ./lib/cg.lib